MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 ## Version 0.8

-The latest available release of the stable channel is the servicing release 0.8.2.
+The latest available release of the stable channel is the servicing release 0.8.5.

 > [!div class="button"]
 > [Download](https://aka.ms/projectreunion/vsixdownload)

 > [!NOTE]
 > The Windows App SDK was previously known by the code name **Project Reunion**.
-Some SDK assets such as the VSIX extension and NuGet packages still use the code name, but these assets will be renamed in a future release.
+Some SDK assets in version 0.8 and earlier still use the code name.
 Some areas of the documentation still use **Project Reunion** when referring to an existing asset or a specified earlier release.

 ### Version 0.8.5